There’s one thing that turned Ballarat into Victoria’s largest inland city. It’s the same thing that once transformed this whole region.

 And for something a little bit faster than a tram, you can head out to the airport to visit the Ballarat Aviation Museum.
 The airport was an air force base during World War II and the museum here is dedicated to its heritage.

-There are (non-flying) aircraft like a Wirraway, Dove, Flying Flea, along with Malkara and Ikara missiles, and an early flight simulator.
+There are (non-flying) aircraft like a Wirraway, Dove, and Flying Flea, along with Malkara and Ikara missiles, and an early flight simulator.

 The Ballarat Aviation Museum is relatively small and is probably best suited for enthusiasts who’ll be impressed with the quality of the restoration and conservation work.